rust-lang/rfcs/text/0000-foreach.md

 # Detailed design

-The design is simple, just syntacting suggar around a loop that consumes the iterator as seen in this PR.
+The design is simple, just syntactic suggar around a loop that consumes the iterator as seen in this PR.

 https://github.com/rust-lang/rust/pull/21098